 RFS REFORM EFFORTS

-- Continue to remind lawmakers that UST system compatibility issues with E10 plus blends exist and urge lawmakers to support H.R.
-2540, “The Food and Fuel Consumer Protection Act” that will protect motorists and allow all petroleum marketers to compete on a level playing field.
+Continue to remind lawmakers that UST system compatibility issues with E10 plus blends exist and urge them to support “The Food and Fuel Consumer Protection Act” (H.R.
+2540) that will protect motorists and allow all petroleum marketers to compete on a level playing field.